Action, entropy and pair creation rate of charged black holes in de Sitter space: Euclidean action of Reissner-Nordstr o m-de Sitter space

 \subsection{Hartle-Hawking wavefunction and instantons}

-We are interested in computing the pair creation rate of charged black holes in a de Sitter background for any mass and charge.
-The pair creation of such black holes is described by the propagation from nothing to a spatial surface $\Sigma$ with topology $S^{D-2} \times S^{1}$ for generic mass and charge (and $\Sigma$ has topology $S^{D-2}\times R$ for extreme and ultracold black holes).
-Given certain boundary conditions on $\Sigma$ the probability amplitude for this process is given by the no-boundary Hartle-Hawking wavefunction, which can be represented formally as a Euclidean path integral \cite{Hawking:1995ap,Mann:1995vb}
+We are interested in computing the pair creation rate of charged black holes in a de Sitter background for any mass and charge.\footnote{From a global de Sitter perspective this is naturally interpreted as creating a pair of opposite charge, opposite mass, black holes, due to the opposite time orientation in two conjugate static patches.
+In a single static patch region this instead corresponds to the spontaneous creation of a single charged black hole.} The pair creation of such black holes is described by the propagation from nothing to a spatial surface $\Sigma$ with topology $S^{D-2} \times S^{1}$ for generic mass and charge (and $\Sigma$ has topology $S^{D-2}\times R$ for extreme and ultracold black holes).
+Given certain boundary conditions on $\Sigma$ fixing the mass and charge, the probability amplitude for this process is given by the no-boundary Hartle-Hawking wavefunction, which can be formally represented as a Euclidean path integral \cite{Hawking:1995ap,Mann:1995vb}

 The integral is over all metrics and gauge fields that agree with the boundary data on~$\Sigma$, and $I_{1/2}$ is the action of a Euclidean manifold with boundary $\Sigma$.
-If there exists a Euclidean saddle solution that interpolates within the boundary, then in the saddle point approximation the wavefunction is estimated by $\Psi \approx e^{-I_{1/2}}$, where $I_{1/2}$ is the on-shell action of the instanton.
-Moreover, the pair creation rate of fixed charge and mass black holes is approximated by the square of the amplitude, i.e., We are interested, however, in the probability to produce a pair of \emph{arbitrary} mass and charge black holes.
-We will argue in the next section that this is computed by the full gravitational path integral (without any boundary conditions) which can be written as an integral of $\Psi^* \Psi$ over the mass and charge parameters
+If there exists a Euclidean saddle solution satisfying the boundary conditions, then in the saddle point approximation the wavefunction is estimated by $\Psi_\Sigma \approx e^{-I_{1/2}}$, where $I_{1/2}$ is the on-shell action of the instanton and $\Sigma$ should be viewed as labeling the different final states.
+Moreover, the pair creation rate of fixed charge and mass black holes is approximated by the square of the amplitude, i.e., We will be interested, however, in the probability to produce a pair of \emph{arbitrary} mass and charge black holes.
+We will argue in the next section that this is computed by the full gravitational path integral (without any boundary conditions) which can be written, in a saddle point approximation, as an integral over the mass and charge

-Here $I[g,A]$ is the Euclidean action of the entire manifold.
-In the saddle point approximation the partition function is given by $\int d \alpha d\rho \exp[- I]$, where $I=2 I_{1/2}$ is the action of a ``bounce'' Euclidean solution.
+Here $d\Sigma$ should be understood as the (formal) measure over the complete set of final states at the original boundary, and $I[g,A]$ is the Euclidean action on the entire (compact) manifold.
+In the saddle point approximation we introduced $I=2 I_{1/2}$, corresponding to the action of a ``bounce'' Euclidean solution (the entire closed manifold).
 In this section we compute the on-shell action of these ``bounce'' Euclidean solutions, which is twice the action of a standard instanton with boundary $\Sigma$, and in the next section we will calculate the pair creation rate.

 The Euclidean RNdS solutions provide the instantons for the pair creation of charged de Sitter black holes.
 Their metric can be obtained from the Lorentzian metric by analytically continuing $t \to it= \tau$,